DrJohnWagner/crewai-poetry-crew/research/Appendix.md

 Richard Siken’s poetic persona exerts influence on two levels:

-- **Phenotype** — what his poems *look* and *sound* like:
-  panic-breath, velocity, collisions, cinematic jump-cuts.
+- **Phenotype** — what his poems *look* and *sound* like:panic-breath, velocity, collisions, cinematic jump-cuts.

-- **Genotype** — the deep structural engine that *produces* those effects:
-  recursion, breath instability, temporal fracture, and desire-pressure.
+- **Genotype** — the deep structural engine that *produces* those effects: recursion, breath instability, temporal fracture, and desire-pressure.

 In a constrained system (e.g., a prompt that restricts violence, panic, or velocity), the phenotype cannot fully manifest.
 But the **genotype** still drives the poem’s internal physics.

 This section formalizes the elements of Siken’s genotype and shows how they appear in V0 → V4.